anuket-project/anuket-specifications/doc/ref_model/chapters/chapter04.md

 The intent of the following profiles is to match the cloud infrastructure most common needs, and allow a more  comprehensive configuration in case needed. <br>

 NOTE: On a Kubernetes based environment, resource allocation will directly depend on how resource requests are configured (please check [RA2](https://cntt.readthedocs.io/en/latest/ref_arch/kubernetes/) for additional details).

-There are two workload profiles available which can be selected:

-* Basic: for Workloads that can tolerate resource over-subscription and variable latency

-* High Performance: Detailed Hardware configuration of a virtual server.
-It allows a deep level configuration (e.g. Specific configuration parameters for Hardware acceleration)

 <a name="Table4-13"></a>